 While the beginning of Christa’s story does involve a stationary office job, it was that first leap she took by moving abroad that set her up for her life as a digital nomad.
-She said that, had she not lived in Thailand, she wouldn’t have met so many people who inspired her to think about life and career with a different perspective.
+She said that, had she not lived in Thailand, she wouldn’t have met so many people who inspired her to think about life and career from a different perspective.
 In fact, she may not have even learned what a digital nomad was!

 But after two years abroad, working remotely was an obvious next step.
 For the last four years, she worked remotely for a US-based tech startup and has been traveling the world while maintaining her career in digital marketing.